A BRIDGES too far

 On this account, it would be churlish to oppose jihad.
 Unfortunately, the account is BS.

-To whom does the FBI “reach out” by inviting to BRIDGES meetings.
+To whom does the FBI “reach out” by inviting to BRIDGES meetings?
 A heavy dose of CAIR personnel.

 CAIR stands for Council on American Islamic Relations.
 The Department of Justice named CAIR an unindicted co-conspirator in its prosecution of the Holy Land Foundation and others for providing support to the terrorist group Hamas.
 The court in that case sustained the designation.